meeroslav/nx-react-workshop/docs/lab2/LAB.md

 ###### ⏰ Estimated time: 15-20 minutes

-> Before starting this lab, you can either clone this Git repository (`master` branch will be the starting point) or continue in the folder you created.
+> Before starting this lab, you can either clone this Git repository you're looking at (`master` branch will be the starting point) or continue in the folder you created.
 If you clone, you will get access to all the lab branches so you can `git checkout lab-xx` if you fall behind.

 In this lab we'll generate our first React application within the new monorepo.